eric-unc/BetterThanVim/README.md

 5. BTV doesn't steal you data.
 Not saying that Vim does, I'm just saying that BTV doesn't.

 ## Commands (WIP)
-First, BTV can be run (as of now) by doing `cargo run -- file.md` where `file.md` is the file you want to edit (if the file does not exist, then BTV will create an empty ifle).
+First, BTV can be run (as of now) by doing `cargo run -- file.md` where `file.md` is the file you want to edit (if the file does not exist, then BTV will create an empty file).
 Then, BTV will ask for commands.

 Secondly, some terminology:
 * The _current address_ is a specific line number that BTV is pointing at.
 This is similar to a cursor in an interactive text editor.
 BTV will start with the current address pointed to the last line of the file.
 Note that the line numbers (for now) start at 0, as is customary in programming.